Click here to listen to a reading of this blog:

 I’ve read multiple times, from thyroid patients in my Facebook support group, that they’re baffled when they take their dog to the vet, discover he or she has hypothyroidism, and then their pet seemingly receive better treatment than them.
 And the vet has a wider understanding of the condition, compared to their own GP.

 Now, basic knowledge to be aware of when it comes to thyroid testing is that we should not go by TSH alone, and this should always always always form just part of the picture, with the other crucial thyroid tests also coming in to play to give the full picture.
-Free T3, Free T4, Reverse T3 and Thyroid antibodies are all very important when gaining an insight in to what’s going on with our thyroid health too and form the full thyroid panel.
+Free T3, Free T4 and Thyroid antibodies are all very important when gaining an insight in to what’s going on with our thyroid health too and form the full thyroid panel.

 However, most thyroid patients will know that it’s hard to find a doctor who is willing to run all of these tests, let alone listen to what is wrong with just testing TSH alone.
 (Do know that you can order your own tests, however.)